MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

   Optional control namelist for partitioning of mesh domains.
 Use of this namelist allows meshes to be partitioned by the mesh generators rather than by an application at runtime.
-Principle meshes are partitioned and written to file as 1 partition per file.
+Principal meshes are partitioned and written to file as 1 partition per file.

-  This functionality results in multiple mesh files with the corresponding portion of each principle mesh.
+  This functionality results in multiple mesh files with the corresponding portion of each principal mesh.
 In addition to the mesh tolopologies, partition information is also written to each file.
 In essence, each file provides the information required to load and instantiate 2D-mesh objects which are `local` to a given process rank.
 This namelist is enabled if